Data-Driven ESG Strategy: How Facilities Management Can Lead the Way

 MD & Global Head of Research at Verdantix

-ESG in the workplace has a lot to do with a shared purpose.
+ESG in the workplace and facilities management has a lot to do with a shared purpose.
 Having a common goal ensures that people’s assignments are meaningfully connected to the bigger picture.
 This connection to something larger also helps boost employee engagement and satisfaction.